lolo8304/coding-challenge/readme.md

     - documented with readme.md
     - invested quite a bit of time for fully dynamic and reliable Round Robin
     - and chaos engineering tests to kill BE servers and not to loose any message
-- 6 sort Tool: not implemented
+- 6 sort Tool: not implemented yet
-- 7 Calculator: none implemented
+- 7 Calculator: none implemented yet
 - 8 Redis Server
     - https://github.com/lolo8304/coding-challenge/tree/main/no-8
     - this is by far the best challenge I have every implemented